Why Children Are Starting School Not Toilet Trained (And What Parents Can Do)

 If your child hasn’t started potty training yet or you’re feeling uncertain about timing or how to approach it, the best way to start is with gentle preparation and clarity.

 I created a free guide, “5 Things to Do Before Starting Potty Training,” exactly for parents in this stage.
-It walks you through simple, practical steps that build confidence, awareness and readiness before nappies come off, setting your child up to start potty training feeling capable and confident.
+It walks you through simple, practical steps that build confidence, awareness and familiarity before nappies come off, setting your child up to start potty training feeling capable and confident.

 Ready to get started?